knownasilya/ember-yielded-portals/README.md

 still renders a div where the portal was used in the block.

-2. Using the same portal multiple times in the same block will only render the last portal of that type in the block.
+2. Using the same portal multiple times in the same block will only render the last portal of that type in the block. **Workaround**: Add `showingPortalItem=true` to the portal-content to append instead of replace.

 ## Related Discussions